oroinc/documentation/user/back-office/system/configuration/system/general-setup/upload.rst

 6. Add any MIME type by writing the required file or image format in the text box.
 7. Click **Save Settings**.

-If |attachments are enabled for an entity|, the configuration of the entity will prevail and override the corresponding global one.
+If :ref:`attachments are enabled for an entity <doc-entity-actions-create>`, the configuration of the entity will prevail and override the corresponding global one.

 .. include:: /include/include-links.rst
    :start-after: begin